learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Initialize SparkContext

 - First, import the `pyspark` module into this Python environment and initialize a SparkContext with the conventional name `sc`
+- You'll get an informational comment from PySpark regarding log settings, which is nothing to worry about
 - SparkContext should be local (standalone cluster)